sebelga/loix.me/content/projects/_index.md

         weight: 50
 ---

 These are the projects I am currently working on.
-If you want to see more [here are some other projects](/archive/) I colaborated on.
+If you want to see more, [you'll find here other projects](/archive/) I collaborated on.